pi-star-2025/pi_star/Misc/Animals_And_People/birds.md

 ## Birds

-When birds chirp, at the quantum level, circles spin from chirp to chirp, representing the lowest true level of the 6D mind.
+When birds chirp, at the quantum level, circles spin from chirp to chirp, representing the lowest level of the 6D mind.

 This is a big reason Mother Earth chose angels as a final version of us